Couleslaw/Project-L/README.md

 ## Credits

 This project is a digital implementation of **Project L**, a board game designed and published by **Boardcubator** in 2020.
 I do not claim ownership or credit for the original game design, art, or graphic design.
+The resources I have used (rulebook and puzzle graphics) can be publicly accessed on the [Boardcubator website](https://www.boardcubator.com/games/project-l/).